 - 7.2.c.5.
 For the upper Blackwater River from the mouth of Yellow Creek to a point 5.1 miles upstream, when flow is less than 7Q10.
-Naturally occurring values for Dissolved Oxygen as established by data collected by the dischargers within this reach and reviewed by the Secretary shall be the applicable criteria.
+Naturally occurring values for Dissolved Oxygen as established by data collected by the dischargers within this reach and reviewed and approved by the secretary shall be the applicable criteria.

 - 7.2.d.
-Site-specific applicability of water use categories and water quality criteria State-wide water quality standards shall apply except where site-specific numeric criteria, variances or use removals have been approved following application and hearing, as provided in 46 C.S.R.
-6. (See section 8.4 and section 8.5, herein) The following are approved site-specific criteria, variances and use reclassifications:
+Site-specific applicability of water use categories and water quality criteria State-wide water quality standards shall apply except where site-specific numeric criteria, variances or use removals have been approved following application and hearing, as provided in 46CSR6 and subsections 8.4 and 8.5 below.
+The following are approved site-specific criteria, variances, and use reclassifications:

 - 7.2.d.1.
 James River (Reserved)

 - 7.2.d.2.
 Potomac River

 - 7.2.d.2.1.
 A site-specific numeric criterion for aluminum, not to exceed 500 ug/l, shall apply to the section of Opequon Creek from Turkey Run to the Potomac River.

 - 7.2.d.3.
 Shenandoah River (Reserved)

 - 7.2.d.4.
 Cacapon River (Reserved)

 - 7.2.d.5.
 South Branch (Reserved)

 - 7.2.d.6.
 North Branch (Reserved)

 - 7.2.d.7.
-Monongahela River

-- 7.2.d.7.1.
-Flow in the main stem of the Monongahela River, as regulated by the Tygart and Stonewall Jackson Reservoirs, operated by the U. S. Army Corps of Engineers, is based on a minimum flow of 425 cfs at Lock and Dam No. 8, river mile point 90.8.
+Monongahela River Flow in the main stem of the Monongahela River, as regulated by the Tygart and Stonewall Jackson Reservoirs, operated by the U.S. Army Corps of Engineers, is based on a minimum flow of 425 cfs at Lock and Dam No. 8, river mile point 90.8.
 This exception does not apply to tributaries of the Monongahela River.